Tennis Hindrance

 Now when the player drops his racket during the point is normally an advantage to his opponent, so we don’t consider it a hindrance.

-The most common hindrance is when a player’s cap or headband falls off.
+The most common tennis hindrance is when a player’s cap or headband falls off.
 Assuming this action isn’t deliberate.
-The correct procedure is to replay the point, and to advise the player that if it happens again it will be judged as a deliberate hindrance (point loss).
+The correct procedure is to replay the point and to advise the player that if it happens again it will be judged as a deliberate hindrance (point loss).

 What if a player double-hits the ball unintentionally?
 Well, that’s not considered as a hindrance.
 If he did it deliberately, he would lose the point.